heathhenley/HTC-Team-Strava/README.md

-# Stava Stats
+# Strava Stats
-Aggregating and comparing stats for our Hood to Coast team - and giving me a chance to play with [convex.dev](https://convex.dev).
+Aggregating and comparing stats for our 2025 [Hood to Coast](https://hoodtocoast.com/) team - and giving me a chance to play with [convex.dev](https://convex.dev).

-If you are from strava reading this - please approve my app!
+If you are from Strava reading this - thanks for approving our app!
-- we will have no more than 10-15 users (the team)
-- most of us are premium strava users anyway
-- there is no commercial intent
-- we followed all the brand guidelines

 # Running the app
 1. Clone the repo